kandashi/Active-Auras/README.md

     - `drawing.setFlag("ActiveAuras", "IsAura", [effect.data])` where effect is the active effect to apply
     - There is a bundled macro to select an active effect from a pre-made actor available in the compendium, which has several "zone effect" style auras setup

+## Custom evaluation conditions

+e.g. `['goblinoid'].includes(token.actor?.system.details?.type?.subtype)` to apply only to goblinoid creatures.
+You can access only `token` from within this evaluation, which will refer to the token data the aura is evaluating to see if it should transfer the aura effect to it.

 ## Notes
 - Only works with a GM account currently connected